mani2012/PathoStat/README.md

 PathoStat: PathoScope Statistical Analysis package
 ==================================================

-The purpose of this package is to perform Statistical Analysis on the PathoScope generated reports file.
+The purpose of this package is to perform Statistical Microbiome Analysis on metagenomics results from sequencing data samples.
+In particular, it supports analyses on the PathoScope generated report files.
+PathoStat provides various functionalities including Relative Abundance charts, Diversity estimates and plots, tests of Differential Abundance, Time Series visualization, and Core OTU analysis.

 The package includes: